 CommunityCrimeOnLine: An important website has been launched with up-to-date information on crime in the Richmond area.
 It is a national service that takes local statistics from the local police department crime data.
 You can also sign up for daily, weekly, or monthly email notification of any crime committed within a 5 mile radius of a specific address.
 You can specify what sorts of crime you want to be included in your report.
 The website is https://communitycrimemap.com/.
-Andy Bennett, the Executive Secretary, has signed up for daily notification of reported crimes, and will try to pass along that information if there is anything that pertains to our area.
+Westhampton Citizens Association will try to pass along information to our members of reported crimes that pertain to our area.

 NAME, PURPOSE, BOUNDARIES OF THE ASSOCIATION

 A. Name: The name of the organization shall be Westhampton Citizens Association (WCA) hereinafter referred to as ”the Association”.